IziKode/IziViews/README.md

 # IziViews
 <p><strong>IziViews is an Android library that simplifies and enhances the creation and initialization process of a Project.</strong></p>
-<p>Extended Activities, Fragments and Views, enhanced lifecycle Delegates, automations and new features to remove Android hassle and let the Developer focus on Development.</p>
+<p>Extended Activities, Fragments and Views, enhanced lifecycle Delegates, automations and new features to remove Android hassle debloat code.</p>
 <p>I have been developing and using this library for quite some time and decided to upload it, for anyone who might benefit from it and anyone willing to contribute to optimizing and expanding it.</p>

 ## Features